The gut microbiome is made up of 300-500 bacterial species and nearly 2 million genes. (Quigley, 2013)

 - Non-starchy vegetables: Carrots, arugula, artichokes, leeks, onions, and radishes.

 - Non-starchy fruits: Melon, apples, strawberries, cherries, grapefruit, oranges, and coconut.

 - Nuts and seeds: Chia seeds, pumpkin seeds, pistachios, almonds, walnuts, and cashews.

 - All herbs and spices

-It is essential that you eliminate foods known to destroy gut health.
+It is essential that you eliminate foods that may contribute to inflammation, dysbiosis and SIBO.
 These include:

 - Fried foods